 The Executive Committee reviews and approves the University's major announcements.
-Further, filings with regulatory agencies, disclosures to the Philippine Stock Exchange, press releases, minutes of meetings, approved board resolutions and other corporate information which are made available to the stockholders and the general public through the
+Further, filings with regulatory agencies, disclosures to the Philippine Stock Exchange, press releases, minutes of meetings, approved board resolutions and other corporate information which are made available to the stockholders and the general public through the University's website is reviewed by the Compliance Officer, the Investor Relations Officer, the Corporate Secretary and the President, as applicable.

-$^{^{37}}$ Amended Revised Manual on Corporate Governance, Item No. 8 DISCLOSURE AND TRANSPARENCY
+$^{^{}m 37}$ Amended Revised Manual on Corporate Governance, Item No. 8 DISCLOSURE AND TRANSPARENCY